yukicode/UDA-front-end-program/Neighborhood-map/readme.md

 - [ ] Link with database.
 - [ ] Add favorite button.
 - [ ] Add favorite menu that displays all the favorite apartments's details.
-- [ ] Add local storage of favorites.
+- [ ] Add local storage of favorites or add user sign up/login.